Firefly_Global transportation and logistics of cheese powder 628174.png

 Due to the impact of the conflict on global energy markets, oil and gas prices have increased significantly in the past week alone, and further increases cannot be ruled out in the coming weeks.

 We are working closely with our suppliers and logistics partners to mitigate the impact of soaring freight and energy prices.
-However, if this development continues, we may, at short notice, be forced to temporarily reintroduce an energy/gas surcharge, similar to what was implemented during the 2022 energy crisis as we have now means of absorbing cost increases of this magnitude ourselves.
+However, if this development continues, we may, at short notice, be forced to temporarily reintroduce an energy/gas surcharge, similar to what was implemented during the 2022/2023 energy crisis, as we currently have no means of absorbing cost increases of this magnitude ourselves.

-For update on your orders, available transit options, and freight rates in your region, please reach out to your regular Lactosan Customer Service representative.
+For updates on your orders, available transit options, and freight rates in your region, please reach out to your regular Lactosan Customer Service representative.

-We will continue to monitor situation closely together with our suppliers and logistics partners and will share updates as the situation evolves.
+We will continue to monitor the situation closely together with our suppliers and logistics partners and will share updates here at our website as the situation evolves.

 Please refer to below update from our shipping partner, DHL: